-Information regarding related party transactions is discussed in Note 10 to the Consolidated Financial Statements in this Annual Report.
+Information regarding related party transactions is included in Note 9 to the Consolidated Financial Statements in this Annual Report.

 Travel, Subsistence, and Other Related Expenses

 Directors and senior officers are reimbursed for reasonable travel, subsistence, and other related expenses associated with business functions.
 A copy of our policy for reimbursing these costs is available by contacting us at: